arbeadiegreenspace.org

 LOSS OF BIODIVERSITY

-The woodland part of the development site contains newly identified veteran trees.
+In addition, part of the development site contains newly identified veteran trees.

 LOSS OF PUBLIC VIEW